MicrosoftDocs/architecture-center/docs/guide/mixed-reality/mixed-reality-overview.md

 ## Microsoft Learn training resources

-Microsoft Learn is a free, online training platform that provides interactive learning for Microsoft products.
+Microsoft Learn is a free online platform that provides interactive learning for Microsoft products.

 ### Introduction to mixed reality

-If you're new to mixed reality, the best place to learn about the ecosystem is the Microsoft Learn **Introduction to mixed reality** learning path.
+If you're new to mixed reality, the best place to learn about the ecosystem is the Microsoft Learn training **Introduction to mixed reality** learning path.
 This learning path provides foundational knowledge about the core concepts of mixed reality, virtual reality, augmented reality, holograms, and creating 3D applications.

 > [!div class="nextstepaction"]
 > [Introduction to mixed reality](/training/modules/intro-to-mixed-reality)